marcelposdijk/mo-nuxt/content/en/services/klussen-in-de-tuin.md

 ---
 sequenceNumber: 3
-title: Klussen in de tuin
+title: Jobs in the garden
-shortTitle: Tuin
+shortTitle: Garden
-description: Onkruid verwijderen, snoeiwerkzaamheden, schoffelen, plaatsen van een windvanger, schutting beitsen of oliën.
+description: Weed removal, pruning, hoeing, installation of a windbreak, fence staining or oiling.
 backgroundImage: /img/banner/slide3.jpg
 icon: ti-cut
 details: true
 ---
-# Klussen in de tuin
+# Jobs in the garden

-Onkruid verwijderen, snoeiwerkzaamheden, schoffelen, plaatsen van een windvanger, schutting beitsen of oliën.
+Weed removal, pruning, hoeing, installation of a windbreak, fence staining or oiling.